 Using Cannabis Oil for

-Cannabis Oil and Anxiety Multimedia Resources
+Cannabis Oil and Anxiety Videos and Information

 Do you suffer from anxiety?
 You’re not alone.
 Anxiety is one of the most common emotional and behavioral problems in the world today, as well as in South Africa.
 A 2017 a report released by the World Health Organisation says that nearly 264 million people around the world live with some form of anxiety disorder.
 The South African Depression and Anxiety Group (SADAG) reports that one in five South Africans are affected by anxiety conditions.
 It’s very common.

 Cannabis oil can help you.
 Cannabinoids found in cannabis are very similar to our own bodies’ endocannabinoids and they can have a strong calming, sedative effect.

 More medications are available to treat anxiety than ever before, including antidepressants and benzodiazepines, as well as behavioural therapy and cognitive-behavioural therapy options.